 Laurence Juber is a world-renowned guitar virtuoso, recording artist, composer and arranger.
-Coinciding with the impending release of the artist's first memoir, the photographically-enhanced Guitar With Wings, he agreed to an exclusive interview exploring his halcyon days as the lead guitarist in Paul McCartney's Wings.
+Coinciding with the artist's first memoir, the photographically-enhanced Guitar With Wings, Juber agreed to a vast interview exploring his halcyon days as the lead guitarist in Paul McCartney's Wings.
 Co-author Marshall Terrill joins the thrilling ride, too.

 The two-time Grammy winner has had a parallel and distinguished career as a studio musician, being featured on hundreds of recordings and soundtracks.
 His solo playing fuses folk, jazz, blues, pop and classical styles, creating a multi-faceted performance that belies the use of only one instrument.